GoosefleetEO/allianceauth/docs/installation/services/smf.md

 Enter the database information into the `DATABASES['smf']` section of your auth project's settings file.

 ### Web Server Configuration
-Your web server needs to be configured to serve Alliance Market.
+Your web server needs to be configured to serve SMF.

 A minimal Apache config might look like: